scryptedapp/arlo/README.md

 Arlo no longer limits active logins per account, so you can use the Arlo app, website, and this plugin simultaneously without logging out of any devices.
 However, be mindful of any potential conflicts or issues that may arise when using the plugin concurrently with other Arlo services.

+The plugin now support Local RTSP streaming from cameras that support `local live streaming` in the Arlo App and the camera must be connected to a basestation that also supports `local live streaming`.
+This Local RTSP stream pulls the secured stream directly from the basestation without having to access the Arlo Cloud, creating less overhead.
+If using two-way audio for intercom, this is also directly accessed from the basestation so all communication is on the local network.

-The account you use for this plugin must have either **SMS** or **email** set as the default 2FA option.
-Once you enter your username and password on the plugin settings page, you should receive a 2FA code through your default 2FA option.
+The account you use for this plugin must have either **SMS** or **EMAIL** set as the default MFA option.
+Once you enter your username and password on the plugin settings page, you should receive a MFA code through your default MFA option.
 Enter that code into the provided box, and your cameras will appear in Scrypted.
-Or, see below for configuring IMAP to auto-login with 2FA.
+Or, see below for configuring IMAP to auto-login with MFA.

 If you experience any trouble logging in, clear the username and password boxes, reload the plugin, and try again.

-> **Note:** If you add or remove cameras in your Arlo account, ensure that you reload this plugin to get the updated camera state from Arlo Cloud.
+> **Note:** If you add or remove cameras in your Arlo account, this plugin defaults to refresh the device list from Arlo Cloud every 15 minutes.
+This should pull in new devices automatically, but if you need them immediately restart the plugin manually.

 ---

 ## General Setup Notes

-- **2FA Requirement:** Ensure that your Arlo account's default 2FA option is set to either SMS or email.
+- **MFA Requirement:** Ensure that your Arlo account's default MFA option is set to either SMS or EMAIL.
 Without this, you will not be able to log in and use the plugin.
-The plugin will require you to enter a 2FA code once your credentials are entered.
+The plugin will require you to enter a MFA code once your credentials are entered.
 This code is sent to you via your selected method, and you will need to input it into the plugin settings.

 - **Motion Event Notifications:** Motion event notifications must be enabled in the Arlo app.
 This is important because when motion is detected, the plugin will receive these events and trigger actions.
 If you are receiving push notifications directly from Arlo, you can disable these notifications in your phone's settings after enabling them in the Arlo app.
 This avoids receiving duplicate alerts from both the Arlo app and Scrypted or any other downstream options.